YirenZzz/EventTicketing/README.md

 ## Real-Time Check-In Management System

-The platform provides staff members with a comprehensive real-time check-in system that enables efficient attendee verification and event access control.
+The platform provides staff members with a real-time check-in system that enables attendee verification and event access control.
 This section details the check-in process and monitoring capabilities.

 ### Accessing the Check-In Interface